uriel1998/agaetr/README.md

 #### Twitter via Oysttyer

 Install and set up [oysttyer](https://github.com/oysttyer/oysttyer).
 Place the location of the binary into `agaetr.ini`.

+While `Oysttyer` is by far the easier to set up, it does *not* allow you to specify the image that is tweeted.
+For that, you need `twython`, below.

 ### Shaarli (output)